AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 ### Start and stop your app

-Now you have created the Video Calling functionality, start and stop the app.
+Now you have created the Video Call functionality, start and stop the app.
 In this implementation, a video call starts when the user opens your app.
 The call ends when the user closes your app.

 1. Check that the app has the correct permissions.
-If permissions are granted, call `initializeAndJoinChannel` to join a video calling channel.
+If permissions are granted, call `initializeAndJoinChannel` to join a video call channel.

    In `/app/java/com.example.<projectname>/MainActivity`, replace `onCreate` with the following code in the `MainActivity` class.